 Not every roof makes a good candidate for these coatings, however.
 For instance, if you live in an area with shorter summers and colder winters, cool roof coatings could actually increase your energy bills.
-That’s because the reflective surfaces still offset heat in winter, when a little solar heat gain could actually provide some relief from high heating bills.
+That’s because the reflective surfaces still offset heat in winter, when solar heat gain could provide some relief from high heating bills.

-Additionally, the average humidity in your location should also factor into your decision.
+The average humidity in your location should also factor into your decision.
 Cool roofs can draw excess moisture, since there’s not as much heat to evaporate water away.
 And in areas with high humidity, homeowners may face problems with algae and mold, which can degrade your roof over time and lower its durability.

 Lastly, coatings perform best on roofs with a low pitch or slope.
 These roofs typically absorb much more solar radiation, since they’re angled to receive the sun’s rays more directly.
 A very steeply pitched roof probably doesn’t exhibit the same problems with excess heat, so it won’t benefit as greatly.

 Air Sealing: An Alternative to Cool Roof Coatings

 As you can see, there are still a lot of questions to be answered before environmentalists can declare cool roof coatings a total win.
 However, if you want to reduce the amount of heat you absorb through your roof, a safer idea is to make sure you have a properly sealed and insulated attic.